 If your product is small or its scope is limited, the dedicated team model isn’t a good choice for you.
 But it will be the best pick in many other scenarios.

 Dedicated teams are a good choice if your product is large and complex.
-Even if the project’s scope and timeline changes, the quality isn’t questionable and needs to stay at the same level – and that’s where it makes sense to hire a dedicated team.
+Even if the project’s scope and timeline changes, the quality isn’t questionable and needs to stay at the same level – and that’s where it makes sense to hire a dedicated team of developers.

 It’s also a good idea to employ a dedicated team if you’re not sure what your future project deliverables are and when you know that many of the requirements will be revealed during the discovery phase or Research and Development tasks.
 This model is a great fit for data science projects where predicting the time required to complete tasks is often difficult.